 It’s the SEO professional’s job to determine which pages present the most value – the biggest opportunities for gain – at any given time in the digital marketing campaign.

-With that in mind, let’s discuss what are typically the most important pages to an optimization campaign and why.
+With that in mind, let’s look at webpages every SEO professional must pay attention to and why.
+These are typically the most important pages to an optimization campaign.

 1. Home Page

 The home page is usually one of the single most visited pages of any website and, just as often, the first page a visitor sees.